 In the event that a student whose funding has been terminated is not able to secure another research position prior to the start of the next semester, the Department will guarantee one term of support in the form of a transitional TA.
 If the termination of an RA occurs at the end of the spring semester and the student is unable to find other support for the summer, the Department will make an effort to find summer support for the student.
 The one semester transitional TA would then be available in the fall, if needed.
 Students have a responsibility to continue working in their research group as instructed by their research advisor as long as they are being supported.
-Questions about this process should be directed to Catherine Modica, Academic Administrator.
+Questions about this process should be directed to the Academic Administrator.

 If differences arise between the research supervisor and the student concerning the interpretation of “unsatisfactory performance,” the problem should be brought to the attention of the student's academic advisor, the Division Head, or the Graduate Committee.
 Committee members are available to discuss, in private, problems encountered by either the student or the research supervisor before formal action takes place.
 Additional resources are listed on the front page of the Guidelines.

 The normal degree program in the Department leads to a Ph.D. in Physics.
-Admission to a Master’s degree program in Physics is available only in special cases (e.g., US military officers).
+Direct admission to a Master’s degree program in Physics is available only in special cases (e.g., US military officers).
 On occasion, a student admitted for a Ph.D. may wish to earn a non-terminal Master’s degree en route to the Ph.D., or may decide not to follow the Ph.D. program through to completion, or may fail the General Exam.
 In these cases the student may be able to satisfy the requirements for the Masters degree.

 Advising and Registration